-My birthday is coming up soon and not too long before I set off on my bigger trips of the year: Malta, Singapore, and travelling around Australia.
+My birthday is coming up soon and not too long before I set off on my bigger trips of the year.
+These include Malta, Singapore, and travelling around Australia.
 Although I travel quite often, there’s a few things I want to get for upcoming trips to make my life easier or that I just want to treat myself to, a few that have been on my list of wants for quite awhile.
-Here’s the things I’m planning to get before my next long trips:
+Here’s the travel products I’m planning to get before my next long trips:

 *Disclosure: this post contains some affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Shop the images for the US and in-copy links for the UK.

 Why haven’t I, someone who considers herself to be the queen of packing for a holiday in a small case, have packing cubes?
-I had convinced myself I can fit more stuff into a suitcase using my own packing methods, rolling clothes and organising everything into my rolling suitcase.
-But when I was travelling around Vietnam with a backpack and moving around every other day, I found myself constantly repacking and never able to find what I was looking for without dumping the entirety of my bag onto the floor.
+I had convinced myself I can fit more stuff into a suitcase using my own packing methods.
+This involves rolling clothes and organising everything into my rolling suitcase.
+But then I was travelling around Vietnam with a backpack and moving around every other day.
+As a result, I found myself constantly repacking.
+I was never able to find what I was looking for without dumping the entirety of my bag onto the floor.
 I think it’s time to get some packing cubes to make my life easier.
 I’ve put these ones on my wish list, but if anyone has recommendations for the best ones out there I’d love to know.

 A new book

 I can’t go on holiday without an unread book in my suitcase!
 Normal People by Sally Rooney had been on my reading list for some time.
 I’m a big fan of reading a classic paperback rather than on an electronic reader.
 But I also don’t like taking more than one as it weighs down my bag too much.
 For extra reading, I usually have a few backups in my Kindle library.